 Creating a Google Business Profile for your business, or the local businesses that you’re working with, is an essential first step towards SEO success.
 Setting this up properly is critical, so this comprehensive guide will show you the best way to set up a Google Business Profile.

-1. Create a Business Google Account
+1. Create a Google Account Specifically for Your Business

 Before you can create a Google local listing, you’ll need to create a Google Account.
 Google Accounts are available to everybody and are simple to use.